Note: Though the original date of this post is April 19, 2017 I continue to update/edit it.

-For me it is easier to meditate in writing, in the early morning, in "Parts"--to dialogue with parts of self along the way.
-Also, the "team" I put together over the years that I do this with is crazily supportive.
-One of the keys for me in getting a good team was to allow (there we go again with the allowance but it's true) for crappy mean parts of self/voices to be heard.
-Like anyone, parts of self that are really nasty often times, if you give them time and "hear them out" are there for a reason.
-And...when you actively listen to them, just like people, they do they calm down and get nicer.
+For me it is easier to meditate in writing, in the early morning, for years I used "Parts"--to dialogue with.
+This was a kind of "team" I put together over the years, a hybrid of characters in writing and parts of self that is helpful and supportive to my gaining clarity.
+One of the keys for me in getting this was to allow (there we go again with the allowance but it's true) for negative parts of self to be heard.
+Like anyone, if you actively listen to negative voices you’ll see they serve a purpose.
+And when you listen they quiet down.

 Most places in the world have indoor and/or outdoor pools.
 Try and swim just a few laps to start.
 If you can’t swim, see if you can learn to swim.
 A list of pools can be found by clicking here.

-6. Have Faith Even Though It Feels Impossible
+5. Have Faith Even Though It Feels Impossible.

 I’ve gained and lost faith a thousand times along this road.
 At some point I came up with this phrase that has become another one of my mantras:

 In healing we fail, And in failing we heal.

 For me I wanted so badly to get clear.
 But mostly I just felt for years completely overwhelmed.
 I could and did fake it—did not let my life fall apart.
 But inside for a long time it was a chaotic grief soaked nightmare.

 If you want to get better trust your gut on what feels right and good.
 Let stuff out in weird ways.
 Find your truths.
 Talk to yourself in the car.
 Write to yourself.
 Write yourself a fairytale about yourself.
 Cry buckets.
 Paint.
 Draw.
 Grab some clay.
 Do a mosaic.
 Take chalk to a sidewalk.

 Visualize yourself as a protagonist and hero of your own journey, struggling up a mountain but still climbing.